 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Graphically, its curve is repeated each period, by translation.
-The function is equal to itself all the lengths $ t $ (it presents a pattern which is repeated by translation).
+Graphically, its curve is repeated over the interval of each period.
+The function is equal to itself for every cycle of length t (it presents a pattern/graph that is repeated by translation).

-The value of the period $ t $ is also called the periodicity of the function.
+The value of the period t is also called the periodicity of the function or fundamental period.

-Trigonometric functions are usually periodic period, to guess the period, try multiples of pi for value $ t $.
+Trigonometric/sinusoidal functions are usually periodic, with a period 2π, to guess the period, try multiples of pi for value t.

 If the period is equal to 0, then the function is not periodic.

-Any periodic function of period $ t $ repeats every $ t $ values.
-To predict the value of a periodic function, for a value $ x $ calculate $ x_t = x \mod t $ (modulo t) and find the known value of $ f(x_t) = f(x) $
+Any periodic function of period t repeats every t values.
+To predict the cycle value of a periodic function, for a value x calculate x_t = x \mod t (modulo t) and find the known value of f(x_t) = f(x)

 The amplitude is the absolute value of the non-periodic part of the function.